jujumiago/Human-Digital-Intelligence-Organisms-HDIOC/README.md

 - Long-term Civilization Design

 This repository presents a conceptual framework intended to encourage discussion and further development rather than to predict the future.

+## Acknowledgements

+This framework was developed by the author with assistance from ChatGPT (OpenAI) as a writing and structuring tool for drafting, organization, and refinement of ideas.

+The core concept, vision, and direction of the HDIOC Framework remain the intellectual work of the author.